 7. Illness

 If your Retriever has an upset stomach, including vomiting and diarrhea, you may need to contact your veterinarian sooner.
-An infection, virus, or even severe conditions such as cancer, liver, or kidney disease might directly affect your Golden Retriever’s motivation to eat.
+An infection, virus, or severe conditions such as cancer, liver, or kidney disease might directly affect your Golden Retriever’s motivation to eat.
 Other causes could be allergies or parasites.

 Furthermore, your dog might have eaten something harmful.
 Golden Retrievers are renowned for eating things you may accidentally leave lying around.
 Secure the garbage to prevent your pup from snaffling any rotten food!